The idea of starting your own business is as central to the ethos of the American Dream as a warm slice of apple pie on the Fourth of July.

 If you have an idea for a business and are itching to get started, there are a few things you should know before delving too deep into the process.

 One of the first things to consider is how you want to structure your business.
 In this piece, we at The Curley Law Firm break down one of the primary business structures available: the partnership.
-To this end, we will explore a few types of partnerships, how to start a partnership, and how to ensure that the process goes smoothly.
+To this end, we will explore Texas partnership laws, types of partnerships, how to start a partnership, and how to ensure that the process goes smoothly.

 Why a Texas Partnership?